PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 Powershell user.
 The cmdlet approach increases the complexity of installing a new version of PowerShell from an existing version.
 Additionally, The ability to bootstrap and install PowerShell on a system that currently does not include Powershell is an added benefit for using a command.

+`Install-PowerShell7` with -Scope CurrentUser installs PowerShell to $env:LOCALAPPDATA\Microsoft\pwsh.
+The user may wish to specify a location for the installation with a parameter **Path**.

 ## Specification